 He was one of the most prolific film composers of modern times, his name uttered in the same breath as other great film composers like John Williams, Hans Zimmer, John Barry and James Horner.
-Sadly, though, the maestro is dead at the age of 91 and whilst his music will still live on in the 100s of films he scored over his career, we thought at OTB we would celebrate the adverts that used his music in advertising.
+Sadly, the maestro has died at the age of 91.
+Whilst his music will still live on in the 100s of films he scored over his career, we thought at Think OTB we would celebrate the adverts that used his music in advertising.

 H&M Let’s Change for Tomorrow: The ecstasy of gold (L’Estasi Dell’Oro) from The Good the Bad and the Ugly.